-With 67% of children under the age of five with one or both parents in the workforce in Maine, we know that the majority of Maine families simply do not have the financial ability to take unpaid time off from work to be at home following the birth of a child.
+With 69% of children under the age of six with all parents in the workforce in Maine, we know that the majority of Maine families simply do not have the financial ability to take unpaid time off from work to be at home following the birth of a child.
 But we do know from other states that have implemented paid leave, when workers are given access to time away from work to care for a loved one or themselves, there is an increase in employee morale and retention, a reduction in turnover, and an increase in productivity.
 Creating family-friendly policies like this one, can also help attract and retain young families to live and work in Maine.

-By passing and implementing LD 1559, we can create an environment in our state that supports and attracts both workers and families, by not forcing them to choose to be one or the other.
+By including paid family medical leave in the state budget, we can begin to create an environment in our state that supports and attracts both workers and families, by not forcing them to choose to be one or the other.
 We can support both through paid family and medical leave benefits.
 By implementing policies that recognize the realities of balancing family, employment, and financial security, we can attract and retain a strong workforce, and make critical investments in the nurturing and care of Maine's young children, which will benefit us all in the long-term health and success of our state.